Faiza Haq

 Pronouns: she / her / hers

-Sarah provides psychotherapy and counselling services for preschoolers, children, teens, and parents.
-She provides treatment for a wide range of issues, including anxiety, OCD, depression, ADHD, emotional regulation, grief, trauma, social skills, self-esteem, relationship difficulties, gender identity, and life/family transitions.
-She works primarily from an emotion focused approach, and uses elements of different modalities as needed, including Emotion Focused Therapy (EFT), Emotion Focused Family Therapy (EFFT), Cognitive Behaviour Therapy (CBT), Dialectical Behaviour Therapy (DBT), mindfulness, acceptance, and self-compassion.
-She is known for her warm and compassionate approach, and easily develops rapport with clients of all ages.
-She has a particular interest in providing support and consultation for parents, and in helping to strengthen parent-child relationships.
-For her youngest clients, she works primarily with parents only.
+Sarah provides psychotherapy and treatment services for preschoolers, children, teens, and parents for a wide range of issues, including anxiety, OCD and related disorders, ADHD, emotional regulation, grief, social skills, self-esteem, relationship difficulties, and life stressors.
+She uses elements of different modalities as needed, including Cognitive Behaviour Therapy (CBT), Dialectical Behaviour Therapy (DBT) skills, Acceptance and Commitment Therapy (ACT), mindfulness, acceptance, and self-compassion.

-Sarah has over a decade of experience providing diagnostic assessments for neurodivergent children and adolescents.
-She has a keen interest in early diagnosis of autism in preschoolers, and has several years of training and experience in this specialized area.
-Currently, Sarah offers autism assessments and developmental assessments for children between the ages of 3 to 5.
-She offers a holistic and comprehensive approach to assessment, to help parents and teachers better support children’s learning and overall development at home and school.
+Sarah has over 15 years of experience providing diagnostic psychoeducational and developmental assessments for neurodivergent children, adolescents, and young adults.
+She is currently focused on the early diagnosis of autism in preschoolers, having completed many years of advanced training and experience in this specialized area.
+At CASE Psychology, Sarah offers autism assessments and developmental assessments for children between the ages of 2 to 5.
+She offers a holistic and comprehensive approach to assessment, to help parents and teachers better support children’s learning and overall development at home and at school.

-Licensing Body: College of Psychologists of Ontario
+Licensing Body: College of Psychologists and Behaviour Analysts of Ontario (CPBAO)

 Education: Master’s Degree in School Psychology (University of British Columbia)